openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Launch instance VM_2

  Verify that VMs on different tenants should not communicate between each other.
 Send icmp ping from VM _1 of admin tenant to VM_2  of test_tenant and vice versa.

+**Expected result**

 Pings should not get a response.

 TC-069: Check connectivity between VMs with same ip in different tenants.
 -------------------------------------------------------------------------